Antibiotic awareness

 Antibiotics may cause side-effects such as thrush, diarrhoea, rash and stomach upset.
 They can also cause allergic reactions, which may occasionally be severe.
 It is important to discuss all antibiotic treatments fully with your healthcare professional.

-Become an Antibiotic Guardian video (click the image below):
+Become an Antibiotic Guardian (click on the image to play video)

 European Antibiotic Awareness Day